math-nao/isis/README.md

 ### year(value), year(min, max)

-Asserts that the date target is greater than or equal to `value` or within a range (inclusive).
+Asserts that the year of the date target is greater than or equal to `value` or within a range (inclusive).

 ``` js
     var is = require('isis');